TiddlyWiki/TiddlyWiki5/readme.md

-	--recipe <filepath>			# Loads a specfied `.recipe` file --load <filepath>			# Load additional tiddlers from TiddlyWiki files (`.html`), `.tiddler`, `.tid`, `.json` or other files --savewiki <filepath>		# Saves all the loaded tiddlers as a single file TiddlyWiki in `.html` format --saverss <filepath> 		# Saves the the loaded tiddlers as an RSS feed in `.xml` format --savetiddlers <outdir>		# Saves all the loaded tiddlers as `.tid` files in the specified directory --servewiki <port>			# Serve the cooked TiddlyWiki over HTTP at `/` --servetiddlers <port>		# Serve individual tiddlers over HTTP at `/tiddlertitle`
+	--recipe <filepath>			# Loads a specfied `.recipe` file --load <filepath>			# Load additional tiddlers from TiddlyWiki files (`.html`), `.tiddler`, `.tid`, `.json` or other files --savewiki <dirpath>		# Saves all the loaded tiddlers as a single file TiddlyWiki called `index.html` and an RSS feed called `index.xml`
+	--savetiddlers <outdir>		# Saves all the loaded tiddlers as `.tid` files in the specified directory --servewiki <port>			# Serve the cooked TiddlyWiki over HTTP at `/` --servetiddlers <port>		# Serve individual tiddlers over HTTP at `/tiddlertitle`